 Providing Maintenance to Other Property Management Companies

-If other companies can’t make money off maintenance, you should take it off of their hands.
+If other companies can’t make money off proper property maintenance, you should take it off of their hands.
 That business opportunity is a “low hanging fruit” if other property management companies trust that you won’t try to steal their clients away.
 Getting local customers is no more difficult than attending NARPM meetings, making friends locally, and having a couple of people trust you first.
 Everyone needs a qualified maintenance vendor, so you have a competitive advantage.

 If you spend the time to get good techs on your side, you’ll sell your maintenance services more easily.
-The demand is already there.
+The demand for property maintenance services is already there.
 Hiring good techs is often the hardest part.
 Someone at a NARPM event said they simply never close their job posting for techs.
 That’s good advice.
 There’s more of a demand for good techs than there is a supply.
 So qualifying the first tech is the hardest part and it’s like any skill; you’ll learn who to look for.

 When to Start Your Maintenance Division

 It depends on more than the size of your company.
 The type of properties you manage will impact that.
 If you’re in the downtown of a major metro area, you’ll have properties needing work all the time.
 People who are successful at this can start when they are at about 200 properties, but those who have 400 properties do even better.
-This part of your business takes up very little office space and you don’t need a whole different infrastructure when you incorporate a maintenance side.
+This part of your business takes up very little office space and you don’t need a whole different infrastructure when you incorporate a property maintenance team.

 It’s a great opportunity, and when we talk about doubling your recurring revenue with maintenance, the opportunity could be worth the work.
 If so, PMToolbelt.com is a service you should check out.
 Reach out to Curt if you have any questions.